Have you ever considered living and working overseas?

 So why work overseas?
 Is it really better or just different?
 Does it truly expand your senses, your sense of being or does it make you lose your identity?

-I’ve lived and worked overseas for about 16 years now… and am still doing it.
+I’ve lived and worked overseas for about 16 years now, and am still enjoying it.
 In my profession, (I’m a teacher) there is more work for me in an overseas country than in my own country.
 Compound that simple fact with a passion for multi-culturalism, travel and living with differences and you have a match made in heaven.

-My family is mostly excited for me that this is the way I live and work.
-My father is still very much against it and he thinks I should make a living at home in Canada where things are safe and secure.
-There is something to be said for living in your home country, especially as you get older, but I got the overseas bug 20 odd years ago and, for me, it is a lifestyle that is hard to break!
+My family is for the most part excited for me that this is the way I live and work.
+There is something to be said for living in your home country, especially as you get older, but I got the overseas bug 20 years ago and, for me, it is a lifestyle that is hard to beat!

 Teachers, business people, doctors and any other health care professionals, finance people, salespeople, lawyers…there are loads of professions that can easily transfer overseas.
 To be eligible for a good job overseas you need to be highly qualified in your field and have loads of experience.

-Most overseas jobs pay far better overseas than in your home country and there are always loads of perks such as free housing, health care cover, free education for children in private schools, bonuses to lure you to stay, sometimes tax-free salaries and
+Most overseas jobs pay far better than the same job in your home country and there are usually many perks attached to this lifestyle.
+These perks may include: free housing, health care cover, free education for children in private schools, bonuses to lure you to stay, sometimes tax-free salaries and

-I’ve met many families, singles, and couples who have taken the plunge and who have made working overseas their preferred lifestyle choice, and why not!
+Many families, singles, and couples have taken the plunge and who have made working overseas their preferred lifestyle choice, and why not!
 Overseas, you often work and live in conditions better than what you would live and work in back home.
 Furthermore, you will have access to a whole new culture, way of life and many more travel options.

 Ok so every new experience eventually settles and reality settles in.